What Is Child Abuse and How to Spot It

 Signs of physical abuse are often the most easily recognized.
 Physical abuse is also the most commonly thought of form of abuse when someone mentions child abuse.
-Therefor, it is the one that is most often reported on.
+Therefore, it is the one that is most often reported on.

 Now, children do get cuts and bruises.
 Especially physically active children.
 It is all a part of being a kid, but there is often a clear difference between normal bruises and suspicious bruises.

 It is much harder for a child to bruise themselves in these areas through normally occurring accidents.
 That is not to say that it is impossible, and does not mean that any bruise in these areas is considered as abuse.

-I recall my time working in child care, where we had a small child who was just getting the hang of walking and fell down quite often.
-On several occasions, she fell on her bottom, and landed on something in her way.
+I recall my time working in childcare, where we had a small child who was just getting the hang of walking and fell down quite often.
+On several occasions, she fell on her bottom and landed on something in her way.
 It, once or twice, resulted in bruises on her bottom from the fall.
 My own daughter has done the same thing.
 Just be aware that there are normal bruises, and there are also not so normal bruises.